 Dr. Doni, Naturopathic Doctor and Midwife, explains how MTHFR mutations are related to cervical dysplasia (abnormal cells on the cervix) and cancer.

 In this series of articles, I’m focusing on genetic mutations (or SNPs) that can increase your risk of developing certain health conditions and how to test for them so you can start preventing those health issues.
-Here is a list of all the articles so far, with links so you can easily go read them if you’d like:

 What is Cervical Dysplasia?

 The topic for today’s article is cervical dysplasia—an important women’s health issue.
 Cervical dysplasia is what they call it when the cells on the cervix are different than what they ought to be.
 This can be anywhere from a slight difference to a significant one.
 In fact, it is such a big issue that the reason we have regular, routine pap smears is to screen for cervical dysplasia.